Prxst1ge/Kele_Asg1/README.md

 ### B. The Treasure Hunt Gameplay

 3.  **Initiate Hunt & Timer:**
     * Select the **AR Scanner** button from the Main Menu.
-You will be directed to the scanning interface.
+You will be directed to the scanning interface page.
+    * There will then be two options, Pineapple paste and Biscuit.
+The Biscuit treasure hunt would only be unlocked after the user has completed the Pineapple paste treasure hunt.
+    * Select the **Pineapple paste** button if user has not completed it, if not select the **Biscuit** button to start the game.
-    * A **stopwatch timer** (Minutes:Seconds) will appear and automatically begin counting down the moment the hunt initiates.
+    * A **stopwatch timer** (Minutes:Seconds) will appear and automatically begin counting down the moment the user presses the start button to start the game.
     * **Note:** If you exit the app or lock your phone, the timer will **reset** and the hunt must be restarted upon resuming the game.

 4.  **Scanning & Collecting Ingredients:**
-    * Use the device camera to physically locate and scan the **hidden ingredient cards** (AR targets) in the real-life environment.
+    * Use the device camera to physically locate and scan the **hidden ingredient cards** (AR targets) in the real-life environment(The Kele store will have poster put up around for user to scan to collect the ingredient).
     * After successfully scanning a card, tap the **"Add to Recipe"** button that appears on the screen to collect the ingredient and add it to your current digital recipe.
+Interaction can be made through the Show deatil button (Which shows details about the ingredient) and a rotation button (Which spins the 3D model making it feel more interactive).

 5.  **Component Completion & Progression:**
     * Once you have collected all the necessary ingredients for the current **recipe component** (e.g., the Pineapple Paste), a virtual **bowl** will appear.
-    * Place all collected ingredients into the bowl to complete that component.
+    * Place all collected ingredients into the bowl to complete that component, by pressing on the object through the phone screen and dragging it to the bowl.
     * Upon successfully completing all recipe components of the treasure hunt, the timer will automatically **stop**, and your total completion time will be recorded.
     * The app will automatically progress you to the next recipe component, repeating the card scanning process.

 6.  **Final Completion & Reward:**
-    * A **Surprise** button will appear, which provides instructions for collecting a **physical gift** from the store clerk.
+    * A **Surprise** button will appear after user has completed both treasure hutn, which provides instructions for collecting a **physical gift** from the store clerk.
+    * Alternatively user can press the main menu button which would bring the user back to the main menu.

 ### C. Post-Game Features